sahinoglumelisa/vehicle-fleet-system/README.md

 - First, download IntelliJ and clone the git repo.
 Then open it in IntelliJ.
 - Open compose.yaml file and change POSTGRES_PASSWORD field to your pgAdmin4 password
 - Run the SQL.text file on your database
-- I suggest you clone burkay branch instead of master